Solar Panels in Bray, Co. Wicklow

 What happens to my solar panels if I move house in Bray?

-Is my roof suitable for solar panels in Bray?
+What roof direction is best for solar panels in Bray?

 Sources